Figures in a Landscape (film)

-Figures in a Landscape is a 1970 British film directed by Joseph Losey and written by star Robert Shaw, based on the 1968 novel of the same name by Barry England.
+Figures in a Landscape is a 1970 action thriller film directed by Joseph Losey, based on the 1968 novel by Barry England.
+It stars Robert Shaw (who also wrote the screenplay) and Malcolm McDowell.
+The minimalist narrative follows two fugitives in an unspecified locale, who are relentlessly pursued by a black helicopter.

 Plot

 Two men run across a beach at dawn with their hands tied behind their backs.
 After several shots of a helicopter frantically searching the landscape, it becomes apparent that the two men are escapees of some kind.
 It is later revealed that their names are MacConnachie and Ansell.
 The two continue running across barren land, trying to escape the sight of the helicopter.
 MacConnachie continuously berates Ansell as they run, showing that he is the leader, more or less.

 The duo eventually get away from the helicopter and find a goat herder.
 MacConnachie sneaks up and kills him hoping to find any useful supplies, but does not find anything.
 The action, however, greatly upsets Ansell.
 They continue on through harsh terrain, sometimes being found by the helicopter, but they manage to escape again.

 One night, they come across a small town.
 They sneak through, and get into a house, where the only inhabitant is a lonely widow sitting in a chair next to the bed of her presumably deceased husband.
 She doesn't seem to notice they are there, but she does however seem to be guarding a basket of bread.
 The two ignore her and loot the house, finding many supplies and even a rifle.
 While Ansell prepares to leave, MacConnachie takes a piece of bread from the woman's basket, causing her to drop out of her trance and scream, causing them to flee as the townspeople are alarmed.
 At the town limits, Ansell tells MacConnachie that he wants to continue travelling with him, which is against MacConnachie's idea of splitting up.
 He eventually consents and the two continue on.
 Ansell reveals that he formerly worked at Fortnum & Mason, in London.